UniSport

 UniSport Australia (UniSport) is the national body of university sports in Australia.
 They are responsible for the Australian team at the International University Sports Federation events.

 Competitions

 UniSport Nationals

 The UniSport Nationals is the flagship multi-sport competition of UniSport.
 It is held annually in Australia, with forty-three Australian universities participating in the competition.
 Since its inception, seven universities have won the overall champion title; University of Sydney (12), University of Melbourne (6), Monash University (3), University of Queensland (2), University of Technology Sydney (2), University of Western Australia (1) and University of Wollongong (1).

 Nationals Snow

-The National Snows is the main multi-sport competition for sports played on snow.
+The Nationals Snow is the main multi-sport competition for sports played on snow.

 Indigenous Nationals

 The Indigenous Nationals is the main multi-sport competition for Indigenous Australians.